localstack/localstack.github.io/content/blog/2022-09-06-announcing-localstack-extensions/index.md

 ## Using LocalStack Extensions?

-LocalStack Extensions is a Python application that runs together with LocalStack in the LocalStack container.
+LocalStack Extensions is a Python application that runs alongside the main process in the LocalStack Docker container.
 LocalStack Extensions allows you to hook into different lifecycle phases of LocalStack and execute custom code or modify LocalStack’s HTTP gateway with custom routes and server-side code.

 We have the following extensions handy for our users to get started with: